 I don't know exactly what the details were but I know there was an administrative problem of some kind I heard about.
 But the idea was one of those things that was hoped for to be a good idea, something that would provide an alternative for the women, give them some shelter.

-I don't know to what extent, you know, they interviewed the women and found out, you know, if they had a classic battered female situation, or to what extent they got involved in therapy or counseling, I suppose the emphasis was it was a good idea, certainly.
+I don't know to what extent, you know, they interviewed the women and found out, you know, if they had a classic battered female situation, or to what extent they got involved in therapy or counseling, but as an alternative, as a shelter, temporary abode, or counseling, I suppose the emphasis was it was a good idea, certainly.